-- Reduction in the number of applications an entity may submit or awards an entity may receive in future funding cycles. - Removal from application consideration (if during the current application round). - · Cancellation or reduction of an award. - Monetary fee in an amount determined by OHFA. - Referral for independent cost audit (commissioned by OHFA but paid for by the owner/developer). - Additional and/or enhanced physical inspection/site visit at the applicant's cost. - Other actions at the sole discretion of OHFA.
+- Reduction in the number of applications an entity may submit or awards an entity may receive in future funding cycles. - Removal from application consideration (if during current application round). - · Cancellation or reduction of an award. - Monetary fee in an amount determined by OHFA. - Reduction in the developer fee in an amount determined by OHFA. - Referral for independent cost audit (commissioned by OHFA but paid for by the owner/developer). - Additional and/or enhanced physical inspection/site visit at the applicant's cost. - Other actions at the sole discretion of OHFA.